joviscab/binarysearchtree/README.md

-# Odin Project - HashMap Exercise
+# Odin Project - Binary Search Tree Exercise

 ## Who am I?
 What is this?